 The Sensing Control field has the same meaning as the Sensing Control field of the AC IE (10.39.7.1).

 The Sensing Responder Address List field is present only if the Preferred Sensing Responder List field is set to one.
-The Sensing Responder Address List field contains one or more addresses that indicate the set of preferred sensing responders to include in the sensing procedure used by the sensing initiator to satisfy the SBP request.
+The Sensing Responder Address List field contains one or more addresses that indicate the set of preferred sensing responders to include in the sensing procedure initiated by the sensing initiator to satisfy the SBP request.